 So the Black Berkey Primer is a very welcome addition to the Berkey lineup.

 All you have to do is attach the primer to the filter and then hold the primer under water while you squeeze it with your hand.

 It's not very expensive, and it's totally worth it!

 By the way, the primer can only be used with the Black Berkey filters.
 The fluoride filters have to be primed the messy way.

 Well, there you have it - the entire family of Berkey products!
 I'm pretty sure I didn't leave anybody out.

 I invite you to check out my other posts on individual Berkey products for more details.
-To get started, I'd suggest starting with the Berkey Ultimate Buyer's Guide, which you can find here.
+To get started, I'd suggest starting with my Berkey Water Filter Buyer's Guide.